Distinguishing Imitation Error from Intrinsic Motion Learning Difficulty: Diagnostic Applications of TVS

-Existing evaluation protocols typically report average policy error across the entire dataset.
+Existing evaluation protocols typically report mean policy error across the entire dataset.
 While this provides a useful summary of overall performance, we argue that it obscures critical insights: a lower mean error does not guarantee superiority on \emph{every} motion, nor does it reveal where a policy truly excels or falters.
 To address this limitation, we introduce a difficulty-stratified evaluation using our proposed benchmark.
-Specifically, we define the Difficulty-Stratified Joint Error (DSJE, in mm) at increasing difficulty thresholds: 1) DSJE-200: error on easy motions (MDS \(<\) 200), 2) DSJE-300: error on moderate motions (MDS \(<\) 300), 3) DSJE-350: error on all motions up to high difficulty (MDS \(<\) 350).
+Specifically, we define the Difficulty-Stratified Joint Error (DSJE) at increasing difficulty thresholds: \begin{itemize} \item DSJE-200: error on easy motions (TVS \(<\) 200), \item DSJE-300: error on moderate motions (TVS \(<\) 300), \item DSJE-350: error on all motions up to high difficulty (TVS \(<\) 350). \end{itemize}

 The unified formulation for DSJE at threshold $c$ is: